zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/mysql.md

 attributes.

 {% hint style="warning" %}
-This is not recommended for production settings as the password is easily accessible on your machine in clear text and communication with the database is unencrypted.
+This is not recommended for production settings as the password is clearly accessible on your machine in clear text and communication with the database is unencrypted.
 {% endhint %}